July 18, 2024 at 10:00 AM Eastern

 Debrunner, of Switzerland, looks to repeat following last year’s down-to-the-wire battle with Susannah Scaroni of the United States.
 Scaroni, the 2022 Bank of America Chicago Marathon champion and Manuela Schär, the 2018 champion, are also set to return in what promises to be another exciting race.

 Media interested in covering the 2024 Bank of America Chicago Marathon can apply for media credentials now through Friday, September 13.
-Visit chicagomarathon.com/mediacredentials for more information on the media credential application.
 More than 50,000 participants will take part in the 46th edition of the Bank of America Chicago Marathon on Sunday, October 13, 2024.
-For the latest event updates, registered participants and community members are encouraged to visit the Event FAQ which is available at chicagomarathon.com.
+For the latest event updates, registered participants and community members are encouraged to visit the Event FAQ on the Chicago Marathon website.

 Bank of America Chicago Marathon Professional Field – Women’s Open Division